MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-paylink.md

+---
+summary:  You can use our MixPay payment page to create a MixPay payment.
+Paylink is the most convenient way of integrating MixPay.
+---

 You can use our MixPay payment page to create a MixPay payment.
 Paylink is the most convenient way of integrating MixPay.